KingsleyUsoroeno/Tv-Show-Manager/README.md

 ## Architecture
 The architecture of this application relies on and complies with the following points below:
-* A single-activity architecture, using the [Navigation Components](https://developer.android.com/guide/navigation) to manage fragment operations.
+* A single-activity architecture, using [Navigation Components](https://developer.android.com/guide/navigation) to manage fragment operations.
 * Pattern [Model-View-ViewModel](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel)(MVVM) which facilitates separation of concerns and ensuring single responsibility between the different layers of the application
 * [Android architecture components](https://developer.android.com/topic/libraries/architecture/) which help to keep the application robust, testable, and maintainable